rikluost/sionna-PlutoSDR/README.md

 ## Introduction

-This repository undertakes the integration of the PlutoSDR radio interface with sionna.
-It allows testing and demonstration over the air connection, without the need for a simulated radio channel.
-The PlutoSDR, a cost-effective Software-Defined Radio (SDR), is made and supplied by Analog Devices.
+This repository provides a seamless integration of the PlutoSDR radio interface with the Sionna framework.
+The primary objective is to facilitate testing and demonstrations of systems with a direct over-the-air connection, eliminating the necessity for a simulated radio channel.
+It utilizes PlutoSDR, a low-cost Software-Defined Radio (SDR) by Analog Devices.

 In the current implementation, only 1T1R is implemented, despite that the hardware supports 2T2R.
 2T2R could be implemented later.